-69. The newly deputized members of the Tulsa Police Department, County Sheriff's office, City, Chamber, and County officials also committed arson on almost fifteen hundred Greenwood residents' homes and businesses.
+52. The City's police department and its newly deputized members, County Sheriff's office, City, Chamber, and Tulsa County officials also committed arson on almost fifteen hundred Greenwood residents' homes and businesses.
 One witness, Judge John A. Oliphant, testified that, "Instead of protecting property, they were the chief fellows setting fires."
 Those fires completely engulfed Greenwood, so much so that Massacre survivor Alice Andrews stated, "It looked the world was on fire."
 22